Evan Nichols

 Evan Nichols (born July 29, 2004) is an American ice sled hockey player.
 He was a member of the United States national team that won gold at the 2022 Winter Paralympics.

 Career

 Nichols made his international debut with the United States national team during the 2022 Winter Paralympics and won a gold medal.
 At 17 years old, he was the youngest member on the Paralympic sled hockey roster.

-Evan Nichols started his sled hockey career in 2014 when he played for the DC Sled Sharks.
+He represented the United States at the 2023 World Para Ice Hockey Championships and won a gold medal.
+He again represented the United States at the 2024 World Para Ice Hockey Championships and won a silver medal.